 Fallasburg Covered Bridge.
 One of only three covered bridges open to vehicle traffic in Michigan, it spans 100 feet across beautiful Flat River.

 White's Covered Bridge.
-The oldest covered bridge still in use in Michigan was built in 1869.
+The bridge was the oldest covered bridge in Michigan built in 1869.
 Located about 20 miles east of Grand Rapids.
 Unfortunately, this bridge burned down in July 2013.
 Here are photos of the bridge.

 Bowen's Mill Bridge.
 A quaint scale replica of the covered bridge that once crossed the Thornapple River.
 A 17 foot water wheel and 1864 Grist Mill can be viewed from the bridge, which is about 20 miles south of Grand Rapids.